swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/README.md

     _W_

     **Changes log**
+    * v2.0.6 Fixes to the visualization chapter where data was not properly loaded.
+Fix to the references in the WTCCC1 chapter where they were not properly generated.
     * v2.0.5 Added all header-images.
 Fixed references to tables and figures.
     * v2.0.4 Added WTCCC1 introduction; added WTCCC1 analyses and visualization.
 Add post-GWAs chapter.
     * v2.0.3 Added GWAS visualization.